zerobase-io/About-Us-Onboarding/README.md

 ![Zerobase Logo](./imgs/ZerobaseLogo.png "Zerobase Logo")

 # Zerobase
 Welcome!
 Zerobase is a free, privacy-first contact tracing platform that empowers individuals and local officials to stop the spread of COVID-19.

-[Join us](https://tinyurl.com/zerobase-volunteer) in our fight to end COVID-19.
+[Join us](https://zerobase.io/volunteer) in our fight to end COVID-19.

-# About Us & Onboarding
+# About Zerobase
 All things relating to our organization, the Zerobase project and how you can get involved!

 ## Contact Tracing
 Contact tracing is the identification of likely disease-spreading interaction between individuals.
 It is a crucial part of modern pandemic response.
 If an individual is exposed to COVID-19, tracing allows us to identify any number of others who were in the same place, such as a grocery store, pharmacy, place of worship, or doctor’s office, at the same time as the infected person.
 Public health officials can then notify those people to stay home temporarily and/or get tested themselves, thus slowing the spread of the virus.

 To contain COVID-19, communities must engage in both effective testing and tracing.
 While tests are scarce, we can respond by using contact tracing as soon as possible.
 Zerobase maximizes the value of each test by leveraging that test not only to treat an individual, but to identify the hundreds of untested members of a community who are at risk of infection based on their proximity to an exposed individual.

 ## How Does Zerobase Work?